tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 ```

 ## Output Explanation
-The first two lines describe which numerical optimizer is beeing used, and how you can stop it should you want to
+The first five lines describe which numerical optimizer and the cost function is beeing used, and how you can stop it should you want to
 ```
 SLSQP
+Assuming zero flex
+Not using rotational error
+Not forcing hand measured line lengths
 Hit Ctrl+C and wait a bit to stop solver and get current best solution.
 ```

 The rest for the first block is printed after the optimization finished.
 It describes the quality of the parameters that were found
 ```
-number of samples: 26
+Number of samples: 44 (is above 40?
+True)
-input xyz coords:  15
+Input xyz coords:  27 (is above 18?
+True)
-total cost:        6.955602e+00
-cost per sample:   2.675232e-01
+Cost per sample:   1.201390e+00 (is below 10.0?
+True) Line length error: 2.364123e+01 (is below 50.0?
+True) All quality conditions met?
+(True)
 ```
-It's recommended that the sum of `number of samples + (input xyz coords)/3` should be above 12.
-Using fewer samples makes it probable that the solver finds bogus anchor positions that still minimizes cost.
-The program will print a warning if you have too few data points.

-Ideal data points collected on an ideal machine would give `total cost: 0.000000` for any sample size above 10.
+Ideal data points collected on an ideal machine would give `Cost per sample: 0.000000` and `Line length error: 0.000000` for any sample size above 10.
 In real life this does not happen.
-The `cost per sample` value let you compare results from your different data sets of unequal size.
-In my experience, a `cost per sample` below 2.0, in combination with a large number of samples (>20) and
-a >12 number of input xyz coords, generally means you've found yourself a very good config.
+If all quality conditions are met it generally means you've found yourself a good config.

+The higher the quality of the data set, the lower the cost and error, and the better the config values.

-The second block contains the anchor positions and spool radii that the script found to work best.
+The second block contains the config values that go into your Hangprinter's `config.g` file.
-They are formatted so they can be pasted directly into RepRapFirmware's configuration.
 ```
-M669 A15.81:-1591.97:-125.62 B1294.58:1231.78:-169.71 C-1397.45:727.84:-147.24 D23.90:1.86:2354.88
+M669 A16.83:-1584.86:-113.17 B1290.18:1229.19:-157.45 C-1409.88:742.61:-151.80 D21.85:-0.16:2343.67
-M666 Q0.050000 R75.849:75.831:75.428:75.142
+M666 R76.017:76.017:76.017:75.657
+;Here follows constants that are set in the script M666 Q0.068750 W2.00 S20000.00 U2:2:2:4 O1:1:1:1 L20:20:20:20 H255:255:255:255
 ```

+The first line contains the anchor positions that the script found to work best.
+These values are the most important ones to get right.

+Then follows the spool radii (`M666 R...`), including any line buildup your spools might carry when your nozzle is at the origin.

+And lastly comes a line with configuration constants that were set in the `simulation.py` script.
+They describe the spool buildup factor, the mover weight, the line stiffness, the mechanical advantage, lines per spool, motor gear teeth and spool gear teeth.

+All verified and ready to be copy/pasted into `config.g`.

+## Alternative Cost Functions
+The script accepts a `-a` or `--advanced` argument.
+If given, the script will try to account for line flex, and in the future possibly also line forces, in your data set.

+This will cause the script to run slower and sometimes print a few runtime warnings along the way.

+It will fail more often than the standard cost function, but it also has the potential to find ca 10% better config values.

+For example a data set that gives ~23 mm line length error with the standard method might get a ~21 mm line length error with the advanced method.

 ## Alternative Optimization Algorithms
 I've never met a situation that required alternative optimization algorithms, but they exist.